opnfv/promise/docs/release/userguide/feature.userguide.rst

 This API  towards OpenStack allows a Consumer/Administrator to add and remove resource providers to Promise.
-Note, Promise supports a multi-provider configuration, however, for Danube, multi-provider support is not yet fully supported.
+Note, Promise supports a multi-provider configuration, however, for Euphrates, multi-provider support is not yet fully supported.

 *add-provider*